bobating/bobating/README.md

 <br>

 - 🌱 I’m currently learning more about Azure, Ruby, C++
-- 👯 I’m looking to collaborate on simple projects, just started using github so bare with me!
+- 👯 I’m looking to collaborate on simple projects, or opportunities
-- ⚡ Fun fact: Did you know that a mountain chicken is actually a giant ditch frog 🐔🐸.
+- ⚡ Fun fact: Did you know that a mountain chicken is actually a giant ditch frog 🐔🐸

 <br>